j4n-r/pylox/README.md

 # pylox
 This is the first interpreter from https://craftinginterpreters.com/ in python.

-to run `python -m lox.lox ../test.lox`
+to run `python -m lox.lox test.lox`